P-LPI/P-LPI.github.io/klwo.md

 <td><img src='figures/figures_klwo/Kolmogorov_2_f=2_ν = 12800_All.png' width=100% /></td>
 </tr>
  </table>
- <figcaption> Fig. 2- The intensity pattern of the Kolmogorov lens.</figcaption>
+ <figcaption> Fig. 2- The intensity pattern produced by lensing of the 2d Kolmogorov lens, for various lens strengths.</figcaption>
 </figure>

-Consider a realization of a Gaussian random field with an inverse power spectrum
+We also consider a 2d Gaussian random field with a  power spectrum $P(k)\propto k^{-1}$:

 <figure>
 <img src='figures/figures_klwo/Inverse.png' width=50% />
-<figcaption> Fig. 3- A realization of a random lens with a inverse $P(k)=k^{-1}$ power spectrum. </figcaption>
+<figcaption> Fig. 3- A realization of a random lens with power spectrum $P(k)\propto k^{-1}$. </figcaption>
 </figure>

-The lens leads to the formation of a complicated non-Gaussian fringe pattern following an intricate caustic network.
+The intensity pattern for this case are shown below, again for various lens strengths.

 <figure>
 <table align='left' width=100% id="FIG">